wilcalcarlos/Hello-World/README.md

 # Hello-World
 Python
 hello evryone.  my name is carlos.
-I am a lighting technician Electrician.  just about to learn the the coding kernel
+I am a lighting technician Electrician in the bay area.  just about to learn the coding kernel